th340d/school/whitepaper/whitepaper-summary.md

 Ninthly, the entire notion of using diagrams to manage crowd capital allocation is exceedingly valuable and similar technology can eventually be expanded to form the basis of entirely decentralized search recommendations.

-Naturally, for more information on any of these points, refer to the whitepaper.
+Tenthly, for more information on any of these points, naturally, refer to the whitepaper.

 Regards,